HOME >> Single Blog

 How to do Kano Analysis Effectively?

-Company A's product is scheduled for a version update next month.
-The Product Manager has collected product feature update requirements from various sources.
-To determine which features need to be updated, PM decides to use the Kano Model for requirements analysis.
+Company A is preparing for a product version update next month and the Product Manager has gathered feature update requests from various sources.
+To prioritize these features effectively, the PM turns to the Kano Model for a structured analysis.

 Through simple operations like drag-and-drop, you can create professional dashboards without difficulty!